rlaugier/nifits/README.md

 ## Breaking news:

 Standards live and die by their community.
-In order to get in touch with our community, we have an *ongoing poll*.
-If you are interested in NIFITS, help us to build a strong, welcoming and prolific community by answering [this poll](https://forms.gle/HVECwQCz8PE6Tvic9).
+In order to get in touch with our community.
+The NIFITS Hackathon organized in Summer 2025 was very important to help create a solid and inclusive community by helping you kickstart your own applications.
+We hope to arganize more similar events soon.

-We are looking for a date for our first community hackathon.
-The event will take the form of two consecutive days of recommended hackathon work, split between two groups to accommodate different timezone groups.
-The **early group will operate on two consecutive CEST mornings to be compatible with Australian schedules**.
-The **late group will operate on two consecutive CEST afternoons to be more compatible with the American schedules**.

-Each will start with a 30-45 minutes webinar presentation of the standard and its supporting library, and close on the next day with a quick presentation of the accomplishments from each teams (during the last 30 minutes).
-The goal is to help you kickstart your own application in constructive (virtual) environment with the **live availability of the NIFITS core team**.
-This will happen on August 11 and 12 , 2025.
-Email Romain Laugier to register.
+This version 0.0.7 and standard 0.5 consolidates the basic test system and makes some simple fixes.

 ## The `nifits` package